Motorcycle Pages

 Triumph is a British heritage brand with legacy and loyal fans.

-With an expanding product line and audience, we needed to transform their motorcycle pages to drive purchase intent.
+With an expanding product line and audience, motorcycle pages (PDPs) needed an uplift, focused on driving purchase intent.

-I led the UX research, defined page structure, wireframes, and components, collaborating with the Senior UX Director and Senior UI Designer on design strategy and client delivery.
+I led the UX research, defined page narrative, structure and flow, designed wireframes and components, collaborating with the Senior UX Director and Senior UI Designer on final design and client delivery.

 Here’s an example of a motorcycle page that went live with our new design.